 Nothing beats the real thing.
-Whether in saltwater or freshwater, live bait is often considered one of the simplest and most effective methods of fishing.
-They appear, smell, and taste appealing to fish.
+Whether in saltwater or freshwater, natural bait is often considered one of the simplest and most effective methods of fishing.
+They appear, smell and taste appealing to fish.
 However, to choose your bait, know your fish.
 The best tip and old saying for live bait is to “match the hatch.”
 This means whatever the fish is naturally eating is most likely your best bet to use as bait.

 Palomar knots are one of the strongest knots to tie for braided line.
-Popularly considered one of the most reliable knots, Palomar knots are used to attach a line to a hook, leader, etc. and is also best when tying braided fishing line to a hook.
+Popularly considered one of the most reliable knots, palomar knots are used to attach a line to a hook, leader, etc. and is also best when tying braided fishing line to a hook.